A common phrase used to explain Bitcoin is “Bitcoin is digital gold.” This statement implies a few things:

 Let’s consider the risks and benefits of Bitcoin in a scenario in which a government becomes unstable and politicians begin inflating their currency to stay in power.

-You’ll have a time tough physically dividing gold to transact with it.
+You’ll have a tough time physically dividing gold to transact with it.
 Gold can’t easily be used to make small-scale purchases.

 If you don’t store gold under your mattress, but instead hold a claim or IOU against some gold in a vault somewhere, you have to pay storage costs and you have intrinsic counterparty risk – what if the vault is breached, etc. But more importantly, you risk that the vault may not honor your IOU.
 In the wake of government-uncertainty, your access may be restricted or delayed indefinitely at exactly the time when you most need access to your fiat hedge.

-The worse the situation, the more like you’ll need access to your gold, and the more likely it is that you won’t be able to redeem or sell your IOU.
+The worse the situation, the more likely you’ll need access to your gold, and the more likely it is that you won’t be able to redeem or sell your IOU.
 Even if you could sell the IOU, what would you sell it for, your inflating fiat currency?

 Let’s contrast this with Bitcoin: